ILikeFood971/ForF/README.md

 If the player you are tracking is in another dimension that is either the overworld or the nether, it will point towards their last player.
 If only you or the tracked player is in the end, the compass will spin randomly instead of pointing towards the end portal.

+### Server Assassin

+You can set a player to be the server assassin by running `/forf assassin set <player>`.
+The assassin will change the pvp mode to online whenever they join.
+They will also start out with a different number of lives (default is 1, you can change this in the config).
+Other players cannot give lives to the assassin.
+If you would like to clear the server assassin, run `/forf assassin clear`.

 ## Missing features